-In Japan, the historical trend in carbon intensity of GDP has three distinct periods (Figure 9).
+In Japan, the historical trend in carbon intensity of GDP has three distinct periods (Fig. 11).
 From 1960 to 1974, carbon intensity of GDP rises because the increase of energy intensity outweighs the decline of carbon intensity of energy consumption.
 From 1974 to 1989, both emissions intensity of energy and energy intensity of the economy contribute to a decline in the carbon intensity of GDP.
 After 1989, the emission intensity of GDP of the Japanese economy rose.
 From 1990 to 1992 the increase is due to a fuel mix effect and from 1991 to 1995 a growth of energy intensity also contributes to the rise in emissions intensity of GDP.
-The EPPA-EU model projects a larger reduction of carbon intensity in this country.
+The EPPA-EU model projects a larger reduction of carbon intensity than the other models between 1995 and 2020 due to a higher decrease of energy intensity in this country.
 As in the United States, the reduction of carbon intensity in 2010 in the reference case plotted here only one-half that needed to meet the Kyoto commitment.

 We also plot separately the three largest EU economies, showing that the pattern over time is not uniform across the EU.
-France's aggressive nuclear program explains most of its decline of carbon intensity of GDP observed in the past (Figure 10).
+France's aggressive nuclear program explains most of its decline in carbon intensity of GDP observed in the past (Fig. 12).
 An important part of this trend is the accounting of primary electricity in fossil fuel equivalent terms, the convention adopted by IEA and used widely.
 As a result, the level of carbon intensity reached in 1995 is one of the lowest among developed economies but France shows little improvement in energy efficiency.
 Nuclear power is not expected to increase substantially in the future under any of the model forecasts.
-All show a pattern of energy efficiency improvements rather than fuel mix changes that is similar to the evolution projected for other economies.
+All show a pattern of energy efficiency improvements rather than fuel mix change that is similar to the evolution projected for other economies.
 Emissions projections for France through 2010 are comparable in EPPA-EU, WEPS, and PRIMES.

-In Germany, carbon intensity of GDP has decreased substantially between 1960 and 1995 due to the combined effect of the fuel mix and energy efficiency (Figure 11).
+In Germany, carbon intensity of GDP has decreased substantially between 1960 and 1995 due to the combined effect of the fuel mix and energy efficiency (Fig. 13).
 The trend is expected to continue in this country in the different economic models.
 The decline of carbon intensity of fuels is more important in the sectoral models (POLES and PRIMES) than in EPPA-EU and WEPS.
 Contrary to most of other Annex B countries, Germany is projected to nearly achieve a level of carbon intensity of GDP in 2010 that would allow it to meet the Kyoto target under the reference projection even assuming the rapid GDP growth assumptions of EPPA-EU.

-In the United Kingdom, carbon intensity has declined since 1974 mainly in consequence of energy efficiency improvements (Figure 12).
+In the United Kingdom, carbon intensity has declined since 1974 mainly as a consequence of energy efficiency improvements (Fig. 14).
 The carbon intensity of GDP declined at an average rate of 2% per year between 1974 and 1995.
 The EPPA-EU model projections are for an average decline in this ratio of 2.4% per year between 1995 and 2020, considerably more rapid than in other models.
 The other three models project a greater decline in the carbon intensity of energy consumption through 2010.